storyprotocol/documentation/docs/Developers/python-sdk/attach-license-terms-to-an-ip-asset-python.md

 ---
-title: Attach Terms to an IP Asset in Python
+title: Attach Terms to an IPA
-excerpt: ''
+excerpt: Learn how to Attach License Terms to an IP Asset in Python.
 deprecated: false
 hidden: true
 metadata: